openstreetmap/owg-website/policies/tiles.md

 * Clearly display [license](https://wiki.openstreetmap.org/wiki/License) attribution.
 * Do not actively or passively encourage copyright infringement.
 * Calls to **/cgi-bin/export** may only be triggered by direct end-user action.
 (For example: "click here to export".)
 The export call is an expensive (CPU+RAM) function to run and will frequently reject when server is under high load.
-* Recommended: To prevent needing to create new version of an app in case it gets blocked due to imposing an excessive load, do not hardcode any URL at tile.openstreetmap.org into an app.
+* Recommended: Do not hardcode any URL at tile.openstreetmap.org as doing so will limit your ability to react quickly if the service is disrupted or blocked.
 * Recommended: add a link to [https://www.openstreetmap.org/fixthemap](https://www.openstreetmap.org/fixthemap) to allow your users to report and fix problems in our data.

 ## Technical Usage Requirements